LunarWatcher/Genesis/README.md

 ### Runtime requirements

 * GPU with support for OpenGL 4.6
-* Operating system: Theoretically all, support guaranteed on Ubuntu 20.04 and derivatives
+* Operating system: Support guaranteed on Ubuntu 20.04 and derivatives based on 20.04 or later, and roughly maintained on Windows

 ## Building